Getting an IEP for your very young child

 IDEA guarantees that eligible preschoolers, ages 3 to 5, can get an Individualized Education Program (IEP) and special education services through the public school system.
 Like an IFSP, an IEP is a legally binding document.
 It spells out the services and the school district will provide to meet your child’s needs.

-If your child qualifies for an IEP, she’ll most likely be offered a free spot at a preschool run by the district.
+If your child qualifies for an IEP, they’ll most likely be offered a free spot at a preschool run by the district.

 Here’s how you can try to get an IEP for a child between the ages of 3 and 5: